 When is England’s squad announcement?

-Gareth Southgate is set to confirm his squad for England’s March friendlies
+Gareth Southgate is set to confirm his squad this week ahead of England’s March friendlies

 England are back in action in March with Gareth Southgate set to confirm his squad for two friendlies.